-Then I saw two words in the opening paragraph.
+Then I see two words in the opening paragraph.
 We regret….

 Dealing with Disappointment

 Just for the record, being having your work declined for a juried show or exhibit has less to do with your skill as an artist than with the number of excellent artists who also have hopes of a spot in prestigious shows.

 Fact of life.

 Still, it’s always a disappointment that can shade your mental outlook for part of the day.
 At least it does mine.

 Give yourself time to mull over disappointments.
 Allow yourself to be surprised by depth of the disappointment.
-Even to wonder what had made me think I fit into that show in the first place.
+Even to wonder what made you think you fit into that show in the first place.